hellogreg/pstv/pstv.md

 I understand that there could be issues with licensing from third-party publishers.
 If that's the case, it could be a little trickier to nix the whitelist for those titles.
 Still, all first-party games should be exempt.

-### Get Rid of the “Featured” Tab

-I don't know if anyone ever does anything except skip right past this tab.
-It also breaks the natural navigational flow; you don't see it when entering apps, but it's always there when you leave them.
-Plus, it looks like too much like it's the store, even though it's not.
-I would prefer if it were, or if it at least had a store search function.

-### Hell, Get Rid of All the Tabs...

-They work better for swipe-able interfaces.
-Instead of tabs, use activity spinners like the PS4 does for currently active games and apps.

-### ...and the Interstitial Start Screens that live on them.

-These are another relic of a touch-based interface, which are unnecessary when you can use multiple controller buttons on the homescreen.

 ## Who am I?